-(all entries)
+SmartClient Reference – Client Reference → Forms → Form Items (all entries)

+SmartClient Reference – Client Reference → Grids → ListGrid → ListGridField

 DataSource field properties (data attributes) are discussed in DataSources.

 Form Controls

 Field definitions also determine which form controls are presented to users, for editable data values in forms and grids.
 You can specify the form control to use for a field by setting its editorType property.